 The Google Pixel 2 XL is still one of the best Android phones you can buy, but it’s not perfect.
 Things can always improve.
-With that in mind, here we’ll go over what we want next from the Google Pixel 3 in 2018.
-Changes we want to see, or potential exciting new features when it debuts with Android P later this year.
+With that in mind, here we’ll go over what we want from the Google Pixel 3 in 2018.
+Changes we want to see, or exciting and neat new features when it debuts with Android P later this year.

 We’re expecting the Pixel 3 to continue and build on the success of the Pixel 2.
 That means a big, beautiful display with clean and fast software.
 Not to mention one or two even better cameras, louder speakers, water-resistance and more.

 Most likely Google will debut two smartphones in 2018, and maybe even three.
 It’ll probably follow a similar path as the Pixel 2, especially now that Google owns most of HTC’s smartphone division.
-With that in mind, here are the changes we want to see.
+As a result, here are the changes we want to see.
 Or, the changes we need to see.

 Better Retail Availability and Presence